aalemayhu/cantera/README.md

 ## If I had more time what would I want to do

 It would have been awesome if I had gotten around to making some animations.
-Like these ones:

-- Transitions between view controllers.
-- User toggles the favourite button.
+Like f. ex.  user toggles the favourite button.

 It would have been cool to show different views based on the `ad-type`, maybe icons like FINN does?
 I tried hard to avoid adding any third party dependency,